 Julie Lythcott-Haims was the Dean of freshmen in Stanford University.
 In her 10 years of serving the University, she realised that new students were increasingly academically brilliant, but also increasingly unable to care for themselves.

-She pinpoints the source as helicopter parenting, which may help students perform excellently in terms of academics, but protects them from hardship, failure and disappointment.
+She pinpoints the source as helicopter parenting.
+While this style of parenting may help students perform excellently in terms of academics, it protects them from hardship, failure and disappointment.
 She points out that such parents are stripping their children of the chance to learn who they are, what they love and how to navigate the world.

 Lythcott-Haims advises four simple ways to curb helicopter parenting:

 - Independence: Encourage your older children to be independent by asking them to run errands, teaching them to cook meals on their own, and so on.
-According to Lythcott-Haimes, this is a good thing: It teaches your child valuable social skills such as self-sufficiency, a good work ethic, and confidence.
+According to Lythcott-Haims, this is a good thing.
+It teaches your child valuable social skills such as self-sufficiency, a good work ethic, and confidence.

 - Individuality: Don’t say “we” to refer to your child.
 Letting your child own the important aspects of his life allows them be at the forefront of their dreams and aspirations, so that you don’t need to do everything for them.